gabalafou/map-jupyterlab-frontend-components/second-draft.md

 #### Steps to mount:

-Note that the #### Steps to mount a tab in left sidebar are similar to the steps to mount a menu item in the main menu bar.
+Note that the steps to mount a tab in left sidebar are similar to the steps to mount a menu item in the main menu bar.
 We will use the file browser as a concrete example.